LauraO90/ScotSwot/README.md

 ### User Stories ###

 1. As a first-time visitor, I want to take a quiz to test my knowledge on Scottish words and phrases.
-2. As a first time visitor, I want the site to be intuitive and welcoming, so I can easily understand how to navigate the quiz and begin playing.
+2. As a first time visitor, I want the site to be intuitive and welcoming, so I can easily navigate the quiz and begin playing.
 3. As a first-time visitor or returning user, I want to be able to play the quiz on different devices.
 4. As a first time or returning user, I want clear instructions about how to play the quiz.
 5. As a first time or returning user, I want to be able to select the level of difficulty so I can further test my knowledge and challenge myself.
 6. As a first time or returning user, I want to receive feedback to know if I have answered correctly or incorrectly.
 7. As a first time or returning user, I want to have the ability to try quiz questions again if I give an incorrect answer to learn the correct answer.
 8. As a first time or returning user, I want two know what question I am on and how many are left.
-9. As a first time or returning user, I want to receive a final score on the quiz to see my performance.
+9. As a first time or returning user, I want to receive a final score at the end of the quiz to see my performance.
 10. As ScotSwot, I want to create a fun and engaging quiz that entertains users and endears them to the Scottish language and culture.
 11. As ScotSwot, I want to create a site accessible to all users to ensure inclusivity and allow the quiz to grow in reach and popularity.